How Sandy Got Its Name

 Ann's younger sister Mary Easter Sharp, was 10 years old at the same time.
 Her daughter, Ethel Young Lambson, remembered her mother's saying several times that riding the first train to Sandy as a guest of Brigham Young was the highlight of her childhood.
 She often dramatized Brigham Young in the naming of Sandy, even to the tone of his voice. (part from Heart Throbs of the West, by Kate B. Carter, Volume 12, pages 111-112)

-Later research suggests that the stop by the railroad officials at what was later called Sandy, would have likely been to discuss the movement of granite blocks to the LDS Salt lake City temple, which was under construction at the time.
-Following completion of Utah Southern through both Sandy and Draper in late 1871, surveys were completed during the following summer of 1872 for a spur line to the granit quarries at the mouth of Little Cottonwood Canyon for the Utah Southern.
-That same summer, construction of the spur was completed for a distance of three and a half miles, just half the distance to the quarries.
+Later research suggests that the stop by the railroad officials at what was later called Sandy, would have likely been to discuss the movement of granite blocks to the LDS Salt Lake City temple, which was under construction at the time.
+Following completion of Utah Southern through both Sandy and Draper in late 1871, surveys were completed during the following summer of 1872 for a spur line between Utah Southern at Sandy, and the granite quarries at the mouth of Little Cottonwood Canyon five miles to the east.